-Physical Therapy Graduate Programs near Seattle
+Physical Therapy Degree Programs in Seattle

 Physical therapy graduate programs could be a great option for those seeking to enter or enhance their career in the physical therapy field.
 For those new to the field, doctor of physical therapy (DPT) programs may be the perfect option.

 Practicing physical therapists may also want to possibly enhance their career by earning a board certification in one of eight different specialties.
 Graduate certificates in physical therapy may help allowing students to further specialize their knowledge, prepare for certification exams and better serve their patients.